hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 const check_union: UnionSatisfiesEquation = false;
 ```

-See, `InferContra` **has to** return an intersection type, or it contradicts itself.
-No cheat, all fairly played.
+See, `InferContra` **has to** return an intersection type, or it contradicts itself!

-This is also interesting because we normally create a value to validate a type, but here we apply Equational Reasoning on type level for that (then create a value to validate the result).
-First time in my life.
+What's quite interesting is we normally create a value to validate a type, but here we apply equational reasoning on type level for that purpose(then create a value to validate the result).
+It makes perfect sense, because a type-level function is also a function, moreover, it's always pure.
+I am happy to admit this is the first time for me to do so.

 ## Contra of contra of contra-variant